SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 ## About the Present Experiment

 The following descriptions are only intended to give an overall impression of what this code is used for.
-For further information, please refer to the published article. *(Note: The article got accepted, but is not published yet.
-This file will be updated with a link to the article once it is published.)*
+For further information, please refer to [the published article](https://doi.org/10.1002/prca.70017).

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>